 Zablocki's View on Equipment for Treks

-Q. What types of shoes and their condition?
+Q. What types of shoes should we wear?
 Should I bring Poles?

 For some of our trips at Mountain Travel Sobek – like hiking in Patagonia – we recommend medium-weight, all leather, sturdy hiking boots with good ankle and arch support, and lug sole traction.
 Boots should be waterproof for sure.
 For other destinations like the Inca Trail sturdy hiking boots with good ankle support will do.
 Boots should be well broken in and suitable for prolonged walking on rocky terrain.
 The last thing you want to do is create hotspots or blisters while on your trek.

-Poles or hiking sticks are very helpful, as these relieve impact on your knees during long hikes and help support you when going both uphill and downhill.
+Trekking poles or hiking sticks are very helpful, as these relieve impact on your knees during long hikes and help support you when going both uphill and downhill.
 If you're not familiar with their use, practice using them before you go.
+You'll be glad you did once the actual trek starts.

 Q. What type of clothing will I need?

 Making sure you have the proper pair of socks will ensure that you avoid blistering.
 We recommend Thorlos socks as they come with a layer of padding that will make your trek more comfortable.
 Also don't forget your hat and gloves!

-Q. What type of energy bars should I bring to keep me going between meals?
+Q. What type of energy bars and snacks should I bring to keep me going between meals?

 Most organized trips offer a variety of snacks for hiking.
 Fruit is your best alternative as it's high in fiber and calories, and dried fruit can save you some packing room.
 If you're bringing energy bars be sure they are high in carbs, like Bear Valley Pemmican bars or Clif Bars.